 Many visitors come from Europe not only to see the Christmas lights in Malaga, but also to enjoy a festive atmosphere unique in the city.

-Past year the typical Christmas songs and each show lasted a few minutes:
+This year the typical Christmas songs and each show lasted a few minutes:

 There will be new streets in addition to Calle Larios where you can enjoy the illumination: Calle Marqués, Sagasta, Souvirón, Plaza de Camas, Calle Herrera del Rey, Puerta del Mar, Calle Moreno Carbonero, Calle Álamos and Calle Granada.